-Outputs from the IRPF can inform Step 3 of the CRPG, Characterizing the Built Environment, and can support nearly every phase of the hazard mitigation planning process by supporting a deeper dive into critical infrastructure and dependencies, getting infrastructure owners to the table, and analyzing risk from hazards, which can in turn be used by the community to apply for Federal grant funding.
-For additional resources, please refer to the Infrastructure Resilience Planning Tools.
+The IRPF can support nearly every phase of the hazard mitigation process by providing a deeper dive into critical infrastructure and dependencies, getting infrastructure owners to the table, and analyzing risk from hazards, which can in turn be used by the community to apply for Federal grant funding.
+For additional resources, please refer to the Infrastructure Resilience Planning Resources.

-(\mathbf{v})
+(\mathbf{w})